The range values the sensor is designed to measure i.e. the datasheet performance specification is valid.

 Analogue, manometer pressure gauges provide a quick, simple and reliable way to check the working pressure.
 They employ a curved bourdon tube that deflects under pressure to move a needle around a clearly marked scale.

-Simple to read and understand, clearly display when exceeding normal range even if out of calibration, damp out dynamic oscillations.
+Simple to read and understand, clearly display when exceeding normal range even if out of calibration, damps out dynamic oscillations when the mean pressure is required.

-Difficult to read an accurate value, no record of results, damp out dynamic oscillations.
+Difficult to read an accurate value, no record of results, damps out dynamic pressure spikes so maximum values can be missed.
 Loose calibration if over-pressurised.

 Pressure transducers offer a very accurate and versatile way to record system pressure.
 There are a number of different design technologies each with different ranges, accuracies and reliabilities.
 It's likely that different industries will utilise the sensors most suited to their machines.